-For people who are plus sized daters, trans, or generally standing out from the crowd, they’re no strangers to harmful comments online as they date.
-Body shaming is an unfortunate reality of social media, public online forums, and yes, even online dating.
+For people who are plus sized daters, trans, or generally stand out from the crowd, they’re no strangers to harmful comments, particularly when online dating.
+Body shaming on dating apps is an unfortunate reality for many.

 It’s also a very real threat to a person’s mental health, well-being, and even safety.

 In recent years major dating services, like Bumble for instance, have been taking a stronger stance against unsolicited comments that can be offensive, even going so far as to ban users.